 Feel free to ask follow-up questions!
-Ask targeted questions with the goal of drawing out building blocks!
 Always give big praise and applause to everyone brave enough to share.

 In Session 3, participants learn some communication skills.
-They practice naming feelings and talking about emotions, and also practice talking about sensitive topics like intimate relationships.
+They practice naming feelings and talking about emotions.

 We also work on being aware of the feelings that others have and responding to their feelings by showing that we understand.
 Before we start it's important to say that talking about emotions is probably a new thing for lots of the participants.
 It's something they may not have tried before, especially with their children/caregivers, and this means that it might feel strange or hard to do.